What is constipation?

 As well as the most obvious signs of constipation, it is also important to look out for the symptoms of being overloaded with toxins.
 For example, many people who get headaches find that they are more painful and frequent when they are constipated.

-The symptoms of toxicity can be categorised by body system.
+The symptoms of toxicity can be categorized by body system.
 However, it will never be the case that toxins are only affecting one of your systems; they are all integrated.
 But by looking at your symptoms, you can check to see which parts of your body are most likely to be burdened most.

-Constipation, diarrhoea, abdominal bloating, nausea, coated tongue, bad breath (halitosis), indigestion, gas (burping or flatulence), body odour, overheating, Irritable Bowel Syndrome (IBS) and being either underweight or overweight can all be signs of a toxic digestive system and liver.
+Constipation, diarrhoea, abdominal bloating, nausea, coated tongue, bad breath (halitosis), indigestion, gas (burping or flatulence), body odor, overheating, Irritable Bowel Syndrome (IBS) and being either underweight or overweight can all be signs of a toxic digestive system and liver.
 Constipation will often alternate with diarrhea, particularly as part of IBS.

 Risks of constipation

 Retaining the toxins we are supposed to regularly eliminate through bowel movements is one of the most common ways that we pollute our bodies.
-If you regularly get constipated, some faecal matter is likely to get trapped on the walls of your bowels and get left behind when you do eventually have a bowel motion.
+If you regularly get constipated, some fecal matter is likely to get trapped on the walls of your bowels and get left behind when you do eventually have a bowel motion.
 These deposits can be perfect breeding grounds for bacteria, leading to infections.

 It can be helpful to remove deposits and debris from the colon at regular intervals, in particular where there is a back-up in the digestive system (constipation), and especially where sticky and even hardened deposits are in the pockets along the wall of the bowel.